 - RSASSA-PSS must not be used as the signature algorithm.
 This can be verified in a certificate, by checking the signature algorithm.
 SHA256 is the preferred signature algorithm, and SHA1 is also supported.

-The version number of the connector is shown as file- and product version of MSCAConnector.dll - it is not necessarily in sync with the Identity Manager build version.
+The internal version number of the connector is shown as file- and product version of MSCAConnector.dll.

 A service account needs to be created in ADCS, for example